2022 / website

 Research told us that many users were confused by the layout of the components within the refactored builder - a point of major friction.
 We drastically redesigned the editor UI to solve these issues, and added a simplified AI Subject Line generator that became one of our fastest-adopted features.

 Following the release of our updated product, we moved on to our 4-year-old web experience.
-The website update was a complete refresh of MailerLite's visuals and website structure.
+Our PLG focus meant that for the majority of our users our website was more than just a marketing tool - it was the first step in their onboarding.

 The final product is easy to update and manage for our community team members, and maintained our clean, simple-solution-first design ethos.
 To this date, the page is regularly updated by members of non-dev teams without issue.